 Meet Suzanne Harden.
-Accomplished fitness competitor, spin class enthusiast, driven go-getter and MPG Executive.
+Accomplished fitness competitor, spin class enthusiast, driven go-getter and former MPG Executive.
 Exuding passion and determination, she’s ready to take on whatever challenges come her way – one step (spin, curl & lift) at a time.

 Keep it Spinning.

 It wasn’t until her late 20s that Suzanne discovered a love for working out, becoming a certified spin instructor about ten years ago.

 “I love the high energy level, how hard you can work and that you can challenge yourself regardless of your level.
 I love to spin fast and climb heavy.
 There’s nothing else I can do cardio-wise where I can push myself and my class like that.”

 Suzanne relies on technically advanced pieces that offer a distraction-free workout so she can focus on keeping everyone motivated to the last minute of every class.